Civil War Trust

 “Civil War sites are often the victims of their own popularity,” noted Civil War Preservation Trust (CWPT) President James Lighthizer.
 “Without proper maintenance, battlefields can suffer from the ravages of both time and tourism.
 Our goal is to spruce up these links to America’s past so they can be enjoyed by all.”

-Now in its eleventh year, Park Day is an annual hands-on preservation event created by CWPT.
+Now in its thirteenth year, Park Day is an annual hands-on preservation event created by CWPT.
 Volunteers gather at designated Civil War sites to help with routine repairs and maintenance.
 Activities can range from raking leaves and hauling trash to painting signs and trail building.
-In exchange for their hard work, participants receive T-shirts and have an opportunity to hear local historians describe the significance of the site.
+In exchange for their hard work, participants receive T-shirts and can listen to local historians describe the significance of the site.